“Aren’t you the queen of social isolation?”

 “I’ll be sorry when this is all over in a way, people have been in touch more and it’s been great!
 I’ve been really enjoying it.”

 And here we are, at the silver lining!
 People are having Zoom parties, teachers are teaching, care homes are handing out tablets to combat loneliness, restaurants are holding interactive cooking classes on Instagram, and we are more motivated to exercise because all of a sudden live online classes are the norm.
-Not to mention too, that organisations are finally realising that remote work, really can mean remote work.
+Not to mention too, that organisations are finally realising that remote work can work.
 I’ve also been enjoying the benefits of increased social interaction via Zoom; I’ve spoken to old friends, participated in fitness classes, and even judged an Italian photo competition from Manchester.

 Our collective lockdown, no matter the stage or severity has allowed us to feel the importance of connection.
 It is an essential ingredient for our health, giving us a place in the world, a way to share, express, bounce ideas around and just feel better!
 We might run to the mountains to escape the overwhelm on occasion and, okay – I admit, having that glass or cup of something with your friend digitally isn’t quite the same.
 But when this is all over I hope that our use of technology and newly developed habits to stay connected continue to some extent, because for a lot people this way of socialising is helping them to feel entirely more normal.
 I know for sure – had I had all of this whilst in Italy I would have felt so much better.